joaomelo/blog/src/posts/2020-05-26-tree-structures-in-airtable/2020-05-26-tree-structures-in-airtable.md

 ![unable to create tree in airtable](./tree-unable-in-airtable.gif)

 The good news is that Airtable offers an API.
-So with the power of JavaScript and few packages we can create our path.
+So, with the power of JavaScript and few packages we can fill out our path field.
 Let me share a way to accomplish that.

 ## Project Setup

-We will be using vanilla Html and JavaScript for our project with help of some packages:
+We will be using vanilla Html and JavaScript for our project with the help of some packages:
-- [Axios](https://github.com/axios/axios) creates a nice abstraction to consume APIs;
+- [Airtable.js](https://github.com/airtable/airtable.js/) is the official package to consume their API;
 - [Rxjs](https://rxjs-dev.firebaseapp.com/) will help us debounce API calls to respect Airtable's imposing limits;
-- [Tailwind](https://tailwindcss.com/) has many utility classes to style our app.
+- [Tailwind](https://tailwindcss.com/) provides utility classes to style our app.

-I wrote the all the code in this post using [Visual Studio Code](https://code.visualstudio.com/) and run everything with the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.
-Enough of talking, let's code.
+I wrote the code in this post using [Visual Studio Code](https://code.visualstudio.com/) serving files with the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.

+If you find yourself lost at any point have no worry, you can go to (this)[https://github.com/joaomelo/tree-structures-in-airtable] repository and download the code.
+I separated it in folders corresponding to each milestone of our app.
+But enough of talking, let's code.

-We start by creating _index.html_ with the code bellow just to pull the packages and our own script file that we will create in the sequence.
+We start with a skeleton _index.html_ just pulling the third party packages and our own script file that we will create in a moment.

-If you are not familiar with Tailwind, it is a css framework with an [utility first](https://tailwindcss.com/docs/utility-first/) mentality.
+Since we are already talking about packages, don't worry if you are not familiar with Tailwind.
+It is a css framework with an [utility first](https://tailwindcss.com/docs/utility-first/) mentality.
 You don't need to learn anything about it for our exercise here.
-Keep calm and carry on aware that we will be using a lot of classes in our html.
+Keep calm and carry on aware that a lot of classes will appear in our html.

 ``` html
 <!DOCTYPE html>